Submissions open on gun reform bill

 Submissions are open on the Government's recently introduced bill to tighten gun laws.

 The deadline for making a submission is 23 October 2019.
+The deadline for making a submission on Supplementary Order Paper 408 related to Arms Legislation Bill is 29 November 2019.

 The Arms Legislation Bill was introduced to Parliament and referred to the Finance and Expenditure Committee.
 The omnibus bill amends the Arms Act 1983 and other enactments.
 The bill seeks to "improve public safety by adjusting legislative frameworks to impose tighter controls on the use and possession of arms."